Carolzhangzz/AcademicWeb/_pages/cv.md

 Education
 ======
-* Master of Science in Computer Science and Engineering
-  * University of California, San Diego, 2024.09 (expected)
 * GSTAR(Graduate through Academic and Research)in Computer Science
   * University of California,Irvine(DCE), 2023.09-2024.06
 * B.S. in Computer and Information Science